What is the flexitarian diet?

 - Take one step at a time.
 Commit to one meat-free day a week at first such as Meat Free Monday.
 When you eat meat, think better meat and think smaller portions.

 - Change the way you shop: go local, go seasonal, go sustainable.
-Buy more vegetables and less meat and fish.
+Buy more fruit and vegetables and less meat, fish and dairy.

-- Value your food: inquire where it comes from, how it is produced and make sure you don not waste it.
+- Value your food: inquire where it comes from, how it is produced and make sure you do not waste it.

 - Choose sustainable fish (looking at local species, seasonality and fishing methods)